Unsure whether you should operate through an umbrella company or a limited company?

 Limited companies are businesses set up by a contractor but are legally separate – unlike a sole trader, for example, who isn’t legally independent and is responsible for all liabilities.

-Now you know the difference between two ways you can work as a contractor, we can help you to weigh up the benefits of a ltd company vs umbrella company and determine which is the most appropriate option for you.
+Now you know the difference between two ways you can work as a contractor, we can help you to weigh up the benefits of a limited company vs an umbrella company and determine which is the most appropriate option for you.

 Pros of using an umbrella company